bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 - No record of unhealthy or supernatural growth

 - Yesu alikua kwa kawaida (2:40, 52)
-- Alipokuwa mtoto, alikuwa amtii Yosefu na Maria (2:51)
+- Alipokuwa mtoto, alikuwa anamtii Yusufu na Maria (2:51)
 - Hakuna kumbukumbu ya ukuaji mbaya au isiyo ya kawaida

 We see Him kneeling in prayer, and that He knew agony and suffering.